Quebec is completely bubble!

 The Birth of a Bubble

 Are bubbles in wine magic or science?
-A bit of both, actually.
-We'll focus on the two methods of producing bubbles that you're likely to find in Quebec products.
+A little bit of both, actually.
+Two methods of producing bubbles are most commonly found in Quebec products.

-There's the so-called traditional method (also called "champenoise," although this designation is reserved only for Champagne wines).
-A still wine is transformed into a sparkling wine by adding yeast during bottling, after a first fermentation.
-This yeast will eventually transform the sugar in the must into alcohol during the second fermentation.
-Since the carbon dioxide from this second fermentation cannot escape from the bottle, it will dissolve in the wine.
-The bubbles are born!
+First, there is the traditional method.
+Still wine is transformed into sparkling wine by adding yeast during bottling, after the first fermentation.
+The yeast will eventually convert the sugar in the must into alcohol during the second fermentation.
+Since the carbon dioxide from this second fermentation cannot escape from the bottle, it will dissolve into the wine.
+And just like that, bubbles are born!

-The other way to create bubbles in wine is the so-called ancestral method.
-Pet Nat (pétillant naturel), which is constantly gaining popularity, is therefore not so new.
-In fact, it's the oldest way to produce bubbles.
-Once the grapes are pressed, fermentation begins to transform them into alcohol.
-The temperature of the wine is lowered below 10°C so that the yeasts stop their activity and "fall asleep."
-It's time to bottle the wine.
-The temperature is then raised again, and fermentation resumes in the bottle.
-Once again, the carbon dioxide produced by fermentation remains trapped in the bottle and dissolves in the wine!
+The other way to create bubbles in wine is the ancestral method.
+Pet Nat (natural sparkling wine), which is steadily gaining in popularity, is not so new after all.
+It is actually the oldest way of producing bubbles.
+Once the grapes have been pressed, fermentation begins to transform them into alcohol.
+The temperature of the wine is lowered to below 10°C so that the yeast stops working and “goes to sleep.”
+This is the time to bottle the wine.
+The temperature is then raised and fermentation resumes in the bottle.
+Once again, the carbon dioxide produced by fermentation remains trapped in the bottle and dissolves into the wine!
 Another bubble is born.

 The Quebec Bubble: A Unique Product